shiftan/simple_sagemaker/README.md

   --download_output     Download the output once task is finished (default:
                         False)

-Anything after "--" will be passed as-is to the executed script command line
+Anything after "--" (followed by a space) will be passed as-is to the executed script command line
 ```
 Running a shell based task is very similar, except for `source_dir` and `entry_point` which are replaced by
 `dir_files` and `cmd_line`, respectively.
 Run `ssm shell -h` for more details.